 - When it comes to windows, clean them from right to left first and then once outside, try going in another direction, for instance, top to bottom, as it’ll make it simpler to spot the streaks.

 - During a spring clean, it’s a good idea to clean and test out all of your smoke detectors.
 Replace batteries also, if needed.

 - Clear shelves, dust away all cobwebs and dirt and give them a thorough wash.

-- If you’ve a pile of bills and paperwork laying around, start sifting through those and discard or file away to make some more space on the shelf.
+- If you have a pile of bills and paperwork laying around, start sifting through those and discard or file them away to make some more space on the shelf.
 Don’t forget to shred anything that holds personal information before you pop them into the bin.

 - Pull out those hefty kitchen appliances and see what surprises lurk beneath, probably a few spills, dust and dirt that could do with a good wash down.

 - Why not move furniture into storage to tackle jobs such as carpet washing, painting, and decorating so that you are able to keep your items safe and out of the way whilst you get the job done.